cyphar/synge/INSTALL.md

 sudo make install
 ```

-The above instructions are far from conclusive.
-While Synge has been successfully compiled on OS X, it has not been done on REAL hardware.
+The above instructions are far from comprehensive.
+While Synge has been successfully compiled on OS X and passed all of the tests, it has not been fully documented.
-Since GTK doesn't really work on OS X, you can only really use the CLI version.
+In addition, since GTK doesn't work on OS X, you can only really use the CLI version.

 ### Hurd ###
 Really?
 Since Synge isn't GPL, you probably don't want to use it anyway.
 But the instructions are the same as Linux.